AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/table-settings.md"  > Breakdown by position </a> </p> </td>
    <td colname="col2"> <p>Allows breakdown by table position.
-Example: “I always want the top 7 rows in a Freeform table to be broken down.”
+Example: "I always want the top 7 rows in a Freeform table to be broken down."
 There is now a checkbox when you create a Freeform table that allows you to enable "Breakdown by Position."
-This setting is disabled by default. </p> <p>Previously, the list of values in the breakdown was “locked”.
+This setting is disabled by default. </p> <p>Previously, the list of values in the breakdown was "locked".
 This led to a situation where, for example, if you did a breakdown of <span class="wintitle"> Date </span> by <span class="wintitle"> Page </span>, you got a list of the top 50 pages for your selected date range. </p> <p>If you saved that report and then ran it a month later, the top 50 pages would likely have changed.
 However, Analysis Workspace "trusted" the results from the original breakdown and returned the same pages, but with the current month as the date range. </p> </td>
   </tr>
  </tbody>
 </table>